-G4.5 Articulate or eliminate wall surfaces that are featureless or plain.
+G4.5 Articulate or eliminate wall surfaces that are featureless or plain

 Large blank surfaces should not occur at ground level at the street edge, nor at high level if in prominent public view.
-While a building may have a primary frontage, all other visible facades should include detail and openings and be treated similarly as frontages - albeit secondary ones.
+While a building may have a primary frontage, all other visible facades should also include detail and openings and be treated similarly as frontages - albeit secondary ones.
+Form should be carefully articulated to avoid creating concealment or entrapment areas at ground level.